Real-Serious-Games/Factory/README.md

 At [Real Serious Games](https://github.com/Real-Serious-Games) we have a special attribute for creating our Unity singletons... because they need special instantiation logic.
 So if you want to see a real example please see our *UnitySingletonAttribute* in the *[RSG.Unity](https://github.com/Real-Serious-Games/RSG.Unity)* project.

+## Unity3D Setup and Usage

+Coming soon!

 ## Examples

 ### Example C# Projects

 This project comes with numerous example projects.
 I recommend cloning to browse locally or just browsing via the github web interface.

+### Example Unity Project

+At RSG we use the Factory with Unity3D, so we have prepared an example Unity project that demonstrates how to use the factory.

+As Unity projects are largish... we have put this example in its own repository, available here: [https://github.com/Real-Serious-Games/Unity3D-Factory-Example](https://github.com/Real-Serious-Games/Unity3D-Factory-Example)